DaneVinson/scarredworld/pages/scarred-world.md

 <br>

 ## Campaign Start
 Characters begin in [Nexus, City of Coins](./city-of-coins.md) as contracted members of the [Maqamir Trading Company](./maqamir.md).
-Duties vary widely but each character has signed the [employment contract](./contract.md).
+Duties vary widely but each character has signed the [`Employment Contract`](./contract.md).
 Players may create any character background they wish as long as it encompasses this fact.
 <br><br>

 ## Scarred World Index